CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 In the personal home, launch:
 	| ``ls -a``
 All files are displayed and is possible to see the *.bashrc*.
-The *.bashrc* is a list of commands, variables and aliases that are launched when the user logs in a node. |br|
+The *.bashrc* is a list of commands, variables and aliases that are launched when the user logs in to a node and opens a terminal window. |br|

 It is possible to create a **variable** to avoid the typing of a long path.
-For example, if I want to move to my personal directory in
+For example, if the user wants to move to its personal directory in
-**/global-scratch/bulk_pool** partition I can create a *variable* to shorten it.
+**/global-scratch/bulk_pool** partition, it is possible to create a *variable* to directly accessing it without typing all the path in the terminal.
-To edit by a graphical window the bashrc the user can use *gedit* (an advanced user could use *vim* or another terminal editor):
+To edit with a graphical text editor the bashrc the user can use *gedit* (an advanced user could use *vim* or another terminal editor):

 	| ``gedit .bashrc``
 At the end of the *.bashrc* file it is possible to write the name of the variable and the substituted path: